j-miet/BTD6bot/README.md

 processes, like farming xp/monkey money with simple strategies such dark castle easy/deflation - for hours - you could set this value to even high as 0.5-1.

+- **Enable logging**: Enabled text logging.
+Each time a new monitoring window is created, a new ``Logs.txt`` file is created in project root folder.
+All the text bot prints is then simply copied into this file which is useful for debugging/testing the bot.

-- **Print ocr (delta | substring) text values in monitoring window**: Enables text printing for ocr processes which use delta matching | substring matching.
+- **Print ocr (delta | substring) text values in monitoring window**: Enables detailed text printing for ocr processes which use delta matching | substring matching.
 For example, monkey placements and upgrades use delta matching whereas finding current round number uses substring matching.

-- **Auto-adjust ocr upgrade data the next time a plan is run**: <u>this was already introduced under [first-time setup](#update-resolution-and-enable-ocr-auto-adjust)</u>.
+- **Auto-adjust ocr upgrade data the next time a plan is run**: <u>This was already introduced under [first-time setup](#update-resolution-and-enable-ocr-auto-adjust)</u>.
 Updates all upgrade ocr values based on current resolution settings.
 As bot uses upgrade labels to determine whether is has succesfully upgraded a monkey or has to keep on trying, these texts must be as precisely readable as possible.
 For upgrades, bot has three cases: